ofey404/Application/handout/PS/4-SOP-and-PHS.md

 Two of your areas of concentrations attacts me: *Visual Computing and Computer Graphics*, and *Data Science and Systems*.
 Build a (probably distributed) version control system for digital illustration needs the knowledge from both of them. *CS 260A.
 User Interface Design and Development* would help me on building the interface of the tool, and *CS 284A.
 Foundations of Computer Graphics* can build up a solid understanding of computer graphics for me.

+Development of an open-source VCS of illustrations is beyond clever code, and I find what I need in your Engineering Leadership Modules.
+Running an open-source project means communicate with users, work together with strangers and form a reliable team with them.
+I only have experiences of working alone or in small teams, your *Teaming & Project Management* and *Communications* module could get me on track more quickly.
+Besides, open-source projects actually requires more knowledge about marketing, because it's rely on its users.
+To make an popular open-source project, or just to get some users, I must know my users' need, know what a good product means, and how to publicize my project, so I need your *Marketing & Product Development* module.
+And in order to design my VCS, I should know what can be done with cutting-edge technology, and what's the best practice.
+I think your *Industry Analysis* module could help me.